 Basenji Mix Maintenance and Grooming

-Basenjis do shed but not very much.
+Basenjis do shed, but not very much.
 They also lick themselves clean like cats, so they do not require a lot of grooming.
 Lightly brushing your dog or wiping them with a cloth once a week is sufficient to groom them.
 Another great feature of basenjis is that they don’t have a “dog smell.”
-Just give them a bath every few months as needed depending on how messy the dog’s outdoor play has been.
-This advice may not apply if your basenji mix is descended a high-shedding parent.
+Just bathe them every few months as needed, depending on how messy the dog’s outdoor play has been.
+This advice may not apply if your basenji mix is descended from a high-shedding parent.

-Owners should make sure to clip their dog’s nails on a regular basis.
+Owners should make sure to clip their dogs’ nails regularly.
 As a general rule, if you can hear the dog’s nails clicking on a tile floor, they’re overdue for a trimming.
 Be sure to check their ears for infection and parasites as well, and brush their teeth frequently.
 Poor dental hygiene is a leading cause of health issues in dogs as they get older, and it’s easy to prevent.

 Basenji Mix Training